-The Board of Directors presently has eight members.
-Currently, we have three directors in Class I, two directors in Class II and three directors in Class III, each serving a staggered three-year term.
-There are three directors in Class III whose term of office expires in 2023, each of whom are standing for election at the Annual Meeting: Thomas W. Burns, Georgia Garinois-Melenikiotou and Dana G. Mead, Jr. Mr. Burns and Ms. Garinois-Melenikiotou were elected to the Board of Directors in September 2020.
-Mr. Mead has served as a member of our Board of Directors since February 2010 and has served as our Chairman since October 2019.
-Mr. Mead was elected to the Board of Directors prior to our initial public offering ("IPO") pursuant to a voting agreement entered into with certain of our stockholders that terminated upon completion of our IPO on October 5, 2020.
-If elected at the Annual Meeting, Messrs.
-Burns and Mead and Ms. Garinois-Melenikiotou would serve until the 2026 Annual Meeting of Stockholders and until their successors have been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The Board of Directors presently has nine members.
+Currently, we have three directors in Class I, three directors in Class II and three directors in Class III, each serving a staggered three-year term.
+There are three directors in Class I whose term of office expires in 2024, two of whom are standing for election at the Annual Meeting: Glendon E. French and Tiffany Sullivan.
+Mr. French has served as a member of our Board of Directors since December 2014.
+Ms. Sullivan was appointed to the Board of Directors in July 2021 and has not previously been elected by our stockholders.
+Ms. Sullivan's candidacy was recommended to the Board of Directors by a third-party search firm.
+After performing an evaluation of Ms. Sullivan's particular experience, qualifications, attributes, and skills, including her ability to bring the Board the highly relevant perspective of healthcare providers and hospitals, the Nominating and Corporate Governance Committee recommended Ms. Sullivan's appointment to the Board.
+If elected at the Annual Meeting, Mr. French and Ms. Sullivan would serve until the 2027 Annual Meeting of Stockholders and until their successors have been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.